Loading...

 Generally each time you work with a SensorGnome – either deployed in the field or as a test on your desktop – you will perform the same basic steps below.

-Open the Web Interface in a browser to check the SG's initial status
+Open in a browser to check the SG's initial status

-Establish an FTP connection to download detection data or modify configuration files.
+Establish an to download detection data or modify configuration files.

 Confirm status once again on the Web Interface (and take a photo or screenshot)